imilisav/BrickerGame/README.md

 # Bricker Game

 <b>Note:</b> The game is going to be hosted online for others to play with, as it is a very fun game.
 The link is: (link will go here)
+The game will only work on chrome and firefox for now.

 As a break from my geesePatrol website, I decided to work with the canvas element in JavaScript to create a score oriented breakout game for people to play.